-This lab provides an opportunity for students to become familiar with command line operations, using an editor on a Linux operating systems and the ability to run a C program on the CCC machines.
+This lab provides an opportunity for students to become familiar with using an editor on Linux and the ability to run a C program on the CCC machines.
 Working in the lab provides ready assistance from the TAs and SAs.